planetarium/NineChronicles.Headless/README.md

   --tx-life-time <Int32>                                   The lifetime of each transaction, which uses minute as its unit.
 60 (m) by default.
 (Default: 60)
   --message-timeout <Int32>                                The grace period for new messages, which uses second as its unit.
 60 (s) by default.
 (Default: 60)
   --tip-timeout <Int32>                                    The grace period for tip update, which uses second as its unit.
 60 (s) by default.
 (Default: 60)
-  --demand-buffer <Int32>                                  A number that determines how far behind the demand the tip of the chain will generate an error.
+  --demand-buffer <Int32>                                  A number that determines how far behind the demand the tip of the chain will publish `NodeException` to GraphQL subscriptions.
 1150 blocks by default.
 (Default: 1150)
   -h, --help                                               Show help message --version                                                Show version
 ```